carousel/flight-advisor/README.md

 Logging storage is present (logs directory)

-Following directories are not .gitignored due to nature of applications(demo):
+Following directories are not ".gitignored" due to nature of application(demo):

     logs
     docs